chrisbuildsonline/HumanReplies/README.md

 ### Tone System

+- **"Always Ask Me" Setting**: Always appears first in dropdown (frontend-managed, not stored in database)
 - **Dynamic Loading**: Tones fetched from backend API on popup load
 - **Preset Tones**: System-defined tones with emojis and descriptions
   - 👍 Neutral - Balanced and helpful tone